EUGENE M. MCCARTHY, PHD GENETICS

 In the last hundred years, Journal of Heredity appears to be the only professional journal to have reported cat-dog hybrids.
 The two brief accounts (Sternberger 1937a, 1937b) are accompanied by photographs of the alleged cat-dog mix (pictured at right).
 However, photos can be altered to create a hoax.
 Authentication of such a wide cross would require a specimen.
 The alleged sire was a fox terrier.
 Sternberger claimed the mating was serendipitous and that the cat later gave birth to a hybrid.
 Moreover, he asserted that the hybrid itself produced offspring.

-In the March 6, 1879 meeting of the Reale Istituto Lombardo di Scienze e Lettere (the Royal Lombardo Institute of Sciences and Letters, Milan, Italy), Professor A. Lemoigne read a paper about what he thought were two real cat-dog hybrids, Accoppiamento fecondo di un cane con una gatta (Fertile mating of a dog with a cat), from which the following excerpt is taken (pp. 212-213):
+In the March 6, 1879 meeting of the Reale Istituto Lombardo di Scienze e Lettere (the Royal Lombardo Institute of Sciences and Letters, Milan, Italy), Professor Alessio Lemoigne, a veterinary anatomist, read a paper about what he thought were two real cat-dog hybrids, Accoppiamento fecondo di un cane con una gatta (Fertile mating of a dog with a cat), from which the following excerpt is taken (pp. 212-213):

 It’s well established that cats will nurse puppies, often without prompting, and that bitches will do the same for kittens (see the two videos immediately above).
 Usually the target seems to be an individual puppy or kitten, or even a litter, neglected or abandoned by its own mother.
 Generally speaking, mother cats and dogs who have lost their own litters are especially prone to adopt the young of other animals, even those not of their own kind.